Tame class field theory over local fields: The tame class group

 \subsection{Relation between $C^\tm(X)$ and $C(X)$}

-The following result provides a comparison between the idele and tame class groups of normal schemes.
+Let $k$ be a local field.
+By \lemref{lem:Approximation}, we have canonical homomorphisms $C(X) \xrightarrow{\kappa_X} C^\tm(X) \xrightarrow{\varpi_X} C(\ov{X})$.
+The following result provides a comparison between the first two groups.
 This is the analogue of the first isomorphism of \corref{cor:Pi-decom-0} for class groups.